 Leica D-LUX Typ 109 vs Pentax K-1 II

-The Leica D-LUX (Typ 109) and the Pentax K-1 II are two digital cameras that were officially introduced, respectively, in September 2014 and February 2018.
+The Leica D-LUX (Typ 109) and the Pentax K-1 II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and February 2018.
 The D-LUX Typ 109 is a fixed lens compact, while the K-1 II is a DSLR.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (K-1 II) sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Pentax provides 36.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.